One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 I love love love Siena.
 I actually like it better than Florence, not so much in terms of sights, but the atmosphere is simply magical.

-HOW LONG TO STAY: Many people visit Siena and other places in Tuscany on day trips from Florence such as this one; but if time is not an issue plan to spend a night there and book yourself in one of the local trattorie for a fabulous meal.
+HOW LONG TO STAY: Many people visit Siena and other places in Tuscany on day trips from Florence.
+If you’re interested in doing so, I recommend this From Florence: San Gimignano, Siena, and Chianti Wine Tour.
+But if time is not an issue, plan to spend a night there and book yourself in one of the local trattorie for a fabulous meal.

 Cinque Terre